Ryanel/Umbra/README.md

 # Umbra

 Umbra is a operating system for x86 and ARMv8 (64-bit).
 It is under active development.
-It is a full operating system, consisting of a custom C library, custom kernel, and custom userspace.
 It takes cues from UNIX systems but is not UNIX compliant.

 The build system is CMake with helper scripts.
 It uses (by default) Ninja for compilation.
 Documentation can be generated with doxygen in the main root directory.